threatcode/live-build-config/README.md

-# live-build configuration for Kali ISO images
+# live-build configuration for Threat ISO images

-Have a look at [Live Build a Custom Kali ISO](https://www.kali.org/docs/development/live-build-a-custom-kali-iso/) for explanations on how to use this repository.
+Have a look at [Live Build a Custom Threat ISO](https://www.threatcode.github.io/docs/development/live-build-a-custom-threat-iso/) for explanations on how to use this repository.